bcgov/design-research-guide/docs/find-participants.md

 - “We are scheduling interviews in Victoria on Monday, January 13 and Tuesday, January 14 between 8am and 6pm.”
 - “We will be in your community next Friday and have availability to meet at 1:30pm or 4pm.”
 - “We are happy to host you at our meeting space downtown.
 If you prefer, we could also meet at your home or office.”
+- "We can meet online by video chat or the phone on the following days (list days) between the following hours (list hours)."

 Whenever possible, use a participant’s preferred method of communication (for example, phone call, email, or text) to contact them when the session date is set.
 It’s also good practice to give them a courtesy reminder a day in advance of the session.

+When conducting remote research, make sure to ask the participant to download and test any software and technology (for example, internet connection, camera, microphone, application) before the session.

+If you are planning to use a software tool participants have never used before, or you are concerned about the participant's comfort level with technology, it's a good idea to have a comfort call before the session.
+This will allow you to walk them through the tool and answer any questions they might have.

 While it’s tempting to schedule as many sessions as possible in one day, experience tells us this isn’t good for anyone.

 - **Research is tiring.** Interviewing, active listening, observing, and note-taking require a high degree of focus.
 - **Research can be emotionally taxing.** Depending on your research topic, users may share highly sensitive and emotional stories.
 Giving yourself enough time to process and recover is very important.

+Conducting research remotely amplifies these effects, as it often results in hours of screen time for researchers and working in isolation.
+Resist the temptation to squeeze more remote sessions into a day, just because there is less travel.

 Do not schedule more than four 1 hour sessions per day.
 Leave a buffer of **at least** 45 minutes between sessions.